 - Aiming to recycle, reuse or redeploy 100% of the PTVs that we collect from riders;

-- Providing cool, safe, good quality and affordable redeployed bikes for riders to purchase;
+- Providing cool, safe, high quality, branded and affordable redeployed bikes for riders to purchase;

 - Working to make our own practices as environmentally sustainable as possible (eg, active choices about collection methods/fuels/offsets, lighting and energy, procurement of second-hand tools and office goods);

-- Donating cool, safe and good quality redeployed kids bikes to kids who need them;
+- Donating cool, safe high quality and branded redeployed kids bikes to kids who need them, eg, what we call “bike equity”;

 - Sharing ideas and information about minimising PTVs’ lifecycle environmental footprint with the “ride fraternity”;